Mental Health

 Mental Health programs work with youth to promote the youth’s recognition of their abilities and help identify coping skills to assist with improving mental health well-being.
 A mental health program may use screening tools and assessments to identify mental health diagnoses to further tailor the program to meet the needs of the youth.
 Treatment focused mental health programs provide services to the youth that will help promote cognitive mental functioning through client-focused therapeutic options.

-As part of our yearly evaluations for Community-based Juvenile Services Aid funded programs in fiscal year 2024, the JJI developed evaluation matrices to categorize important processes and outcomes for each program type evaluated.
-The following categories describe the important program processes and outcome indicators for mental health programs.
-These categories can be used to assess the standing of a program in terms of whether it is successfully applying best practices and meeting expectations or common goals for a mental health program.
-For additional resources or to access articles referenced below, contact the JJI at unojji@unomaha.edu.
+As part of our yearly evaluations for Community-based Juvenile Services Aid funded programs in fiscal year 2025, the JJI, in partnership with the NCC, developed evaluation matrices to categorize important outcomes for each program type evaluated.
+The following categories describe the important program outcome indicators for mental health programs.
+These categories can be used to assess the standing of a program in terms of whether it is successfully applying best practices and meeting expectations or common goals for such programs.

 Any program assessment must start by reviewing what data is available on processes and outcomes.
 Incomplete data or small sample sizes (i.e. few client cases) increase the risk of error in analysis.
 Shreffler and Huecker (2023) describe what Type I and II errors are – with high risks for error we might fail to identify a positive impact that’s occurring or falsely state the program was effective when it wasn’t.
 Small sample sizes run the risk of an outlier (one or two cases with unique, or very low/high values in an outcome) skewing the results.